East India Dock Road: Properties

 All Saints Church, Poplar was constructed on the south side of East India Dock Road, and consecrated in 1823.
 It was rebuilt after being bombed in the Second World War.

 George Green's School was founded in 1828 by George Green, a shipbuilder and shipwright.
 It was originally located on East India Dock Road but moved in 1979.

-Queen Victoria's Seamens' Rest at 121-131 East India Dock Road was founded in 1843 as the Seamen's Mission of the Methodist Church.
+Queen Victoria Seamen's Rest at 121-131 East India Dock Road was founded in 1843 as the Seamen's Mission of the Methodist Church.

 Beside the Blackwall Northern Approach is the Blackwall Tunnel Memorial, erected when it was first opened in 1897.
 In 1959, when the newer western tunnel was dug, the inscription was moved to its present position underneath East India Dock Road itself.

 The Poplar Baths re-opened on 25 July 2016 and were removed from the Buildings at Risk register, after campaigners had won the battle to restore the building to use in 2010.

 According to Swinton Insurance, East India Dock Road was the fourth most dangerous road in London for motorcyclists in 2017.